 #1 – Stock Split

-In the case of a stock split, the shares of the Company are broken in some proportion like 1:2, which means every shareholder having a single share will now have 2 shares.
+In the case of a stock splitStock SplitStock split, also known as share split, is the process by which companies divide their existing outstanding shares into multiple shares, such as 3 shares for every 1 owned, 2 shares for every 1 held, and so on.
+The company's market capitalization remains unchanged during a stock split because, while the number of shares grows, the price per share decreases correspondingly., the shares of the Company are broken in some proportion like 1:2, which means every shareholder having a single share will now have 2 shares.

 #2 – Reverse Stock Split

-In reverse stock splits, 2 or more shares are joined together to form a single share.
-Issuing more shares, the Company if requires to raise capital can issue a number of shares in the market.
+In reverse stock splitsReverse Stock SplitsReverse stock split refers to the process of boosting a company’s stock price by reducing the number of its outstanding shares.
+It is attained by combining some of the existing shares in the market and simultaneously raising their value in the same ratio., 2 or more shares are joined together to form a single share.
+Issuing more shares, the Company requires to raise capital can issue several shares in the market.

 #3 – Buyback